 Gordon Livingston in chapter 15 “Only Bad Things Happen Quickly” of Too Soon Old, Too Late Smart (20004)

+I used this in “Learning from John Perry Barlow’s Principles of Adult Behavior.”
 I think most good things that appear to happen quickly–the overnight success so cherished by the “bullshit industrial complex” of entrepreneurial journalism–are where chance meets hard work, preparation and planning.

 + + +